walleth/media/README.md

-This repository is intended to manage WALLETH media.
+This repository is intended to manage [WallETH](https://walleth.org) media assets.
-The main use currently is [https://github.com/walleth/media/issues](https://github.com/walleth/media/issues)